raghavio/website/content/posts/implementing-lox-in-clojure.md

         (recur remaining (conj statements stmt))))))
 ```

-Each grammar rule is implemented as a separate function.
-Grammar function returns a list of length 2, containing a list of remaining tokens that are yet to be processed and the AST map.
+Each grammar rule is its own function, returning two items: remaining tokens that are yet to be processed and the AST map.

 ### 3. Interpreter